Elder Care Abuse Lawyer Phoenix AZ

 When an area of the body is exposed to pressure for a long period of time, blood flow to that area can become restricted.
 If that area of the body does not move, the skin can become damaged, and bedsores may develop.
 In general, active elders will not have an issue with bed sores.
 However, those who are in a wheelchair, are immobile, or bed-bound may be at risk for developing them.

 To prevent bedsores, the elder should be cleaned on a regular basis, clothed daily, and moved every few hours.
 If an elder cannot move on their own, the staff should reposition them as needed.
 Specialized mattresses, bedding, and tools might also be utilized to prevent bed sores from happening.
 When these precautionary measures are not taken, and bed sores result, you should speak with an elder care abuse lawyer in Phoenix, AZ.

 Who May Be Held Responsible for Bedsores

-As an elder care abuse attorney in Phoenix, AZ might explain to you, bed sores can develop even when a resident is being properly attended to.
+As an elder care abuse lawyer in Phoenix, AZ might explain to you, bed sores can develop even when a resident is being properly attended to.
 However, many are the result of neglect, and in this case, the nursing home may be held responsible.
 Often, these elderly victims will have been treated by many different staff members; some of which who did not adhere to their duties.
-Our Phoenix, AZ elder care abuse attorneys know that when this happens, there are typically larger problems within the facility as a whole.
+Our Phoenix, AZ elder care abuse lawyer knows that when this happens, there are typically larger problems within the facility as a whole.
 Some of these may include: